uhppoted/uhppoted-dll/doc/csharp.md

 public void SetTimeProfile(uint ID, TimeProfile profile)

-ID       controller serial number profile  time_profile class initialised with the time profile to store on the controller.
+ID       controller serial number profile  TimeProfile class initialised with the time profile to store on the controller.

 Throws a UhppotedException if the call failed.
 ```